javda4/mechatronics_software_intro_project_2023-2024/README.md

 ```
 source ~/.bashrc
 ```
-close that terminal and move to the last section you will be focused on with ROS2 Installation process **Try some examples**
+close that terminal and move to the last section you will be focused on with ROS2 Installation process:

+**Try some examples**

 Try the examples on the page to make sure everything is working properly